-Here are my responses to readers about questions regarding whether to use uppercase or lowercase letters in certain contexts.
+Below are my responses to questions from readers about when to capitalize words in certain contexts.

 1. Would you write, “I study algebra,” or “I study Algebra”?
 “I’m enrolled in algebra II,” or “I’m enrolled in Algebra II”?
 Is the following sentence correct?
 “The school offers algebra, French, physics, Spanish, Geometry, and english.”